Alpharetta DUI Lawyers

 • Attending any program, event, treatment, or activity ordered by a judge presiding in an accountability court, as such term is defined in Code Section 15-1-18; or

-• Going for monthly monitoring visits with the permit holder’s ignition interlock device service provider.
+• Conduct monthly monitoring visits with the permit holder’s ignition interlock device service provider.

-At a hearing, the OSAH judge has a very limited role in deciding your Alpharetta DUI license suspension case.
-The judge is bound by law to only look at certain statutory factors to determine whether or not those statutory factors were met.
+At a hearing, the OSAH judge has a limited role in deciding your Alpharetta DUI license suspension case.
+The judge is bound by law to only look at certain statutory factors to determine whether those were met.
 That is it.
 The judge does not look at your criminal or driver’s history.
 The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may have if your license is suspended.
 The OSAH judge’s only role in a license suspension hearing is to determine if the following factors were met:

 • Whether the Alpharetta DUI law enforcement officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or

-• Was the driver involved in a motor vehicle accident or collision resulting in serious injury or fatality; and
+• Was the driver involved in a motor vehicle accident or collision resulting in serious injury or fatality and

 • Whether at the time of the request for the test or tests the Alpharetta DUI officer informed the person of the person’s Implied Consent rights and the consequences of submitting or refusing to submit to such test; and